 Download only This series of four fact sheets emphasizes the importance of continuing a mother's treatment for opioid use disorder (OUD) throughout pregnancy.
 The series includes information on OUD and pregnancy, OUD treatment, neonatal abstinence syndrome, and considerations to address before hospital discharge.
-Publication ID SMA18-5071 Publication Date August 2018 Format Kit Download Opioid Use Disorder and Pregnancy PDF 85.26 KB Treating Opioid Use Disorder During Pregnancy PDF 89.2 KB Treating Babies Who Were Exposed to Opioids Before Birth PDF 81.65 KB Show all files (1 hidden) Good Care While Receiving Opioid Use Disorder Treatment PDF 83.78 KB Find Related Information Audience People with Alcohol Use or Abuse Problems as Audience Women as Audience Population Group Children of Parents with Alcohol Use or Abuse Problems Pregnant Women Series Pregnancy and Opioid Use Disorder You May Also Be Interested In Treating Babies Who Were Exposed to Opioids Before Birth This fact sheet (3 of 4) talks about what pregnant women with opioid use disorder should know about and expect after the birth of their baby.
+Publication ID SMA18-5071 Publication Date August 2018 Format Kit More like this Pregnancy and Opioid Use Disorder Download Opioid Use Disorder and Pregnancy PDF 85.26 KB Treating Opioid Use Disorder During Pregnancy PDF 89.2 KB Treating Babies Who Were Exposed to Opioids Before Birth PDF 81.65 KB Show all files (1 hidden) Good Care While Receiving Opioid Use Disorder Treatment PDF 83.78 KB Find Related Information Audience People with Alcohol Use or Abuse Problems as Audience Women as Audience Population Group Children of Parents with Alcohol Use or Abuse Problems Pregnant Women Series Pregnancy and Opioid Use Disorder You May Also Be Interested In Treating Babies Who Were Exposed to Opioids Before Birth This fact sheet (3 of 4) talks about what pregnant women with opioid use disorder should know about and expect after the birth of their baby.
 This resource includes information about neonatal abstinence syndrome, baby’s needs after birth, and do’s and don’ts for understanding and responding to baby’s needs.
 Good Care for You and Your Baby While Receiving Opioid Use Disorder Treatment This fact sheet (4 of 4) addresses the care of women with opioid use disorder (OUD) and care of their babies after pregnancy.
 This resource includes information on managing OUD, caring for baby, and do’s and don’ts for creating a healthy environment at home.
+Federal Guidelines for Opioid Treatment Programs This manual provides guidelines for the operation of opioid treatment programs.
+It covers patient assessment, treatment planning, and recovery care.
+The manual also offers guidance for medication-assisted treatment for methadone and buprenorphine, and overdose and relapse prevention.
 Opioid Use Disorder and Pregnancy This fact sheet (1 of 4) gives pregnant women with opioid use disorder (OUD) helpful steps to ensure they have a healthy pregnancy and a healthy baby.
 This resource includes things to know about OUD and pregnancy, and do's and don'ts to keep mother and baby healthy during pregnancy.
 Treating Opioid Use Disorder During Pregnancy This fact sheet (2 of 4) addresses how treatment of pregnant women with opioid use disorder (OUD) can help women have a healthy pregnancy and a healthy baby.
 This resource describes managing OUD with a treatment plan that includes medicines and counseling.
-Federal Guidelines for Opioid Treatment Programs This manual provides guidelines for the operation of opioid treatment programs.
-It covers patient assessment, treatment planning, and recovery care.
-The manual also offers guidance for medication-assisted treatment for methadone and buprenorphine, and overdose and relapse prevention.
-Behavioral Health Barometer, 2013 This report presents a set of substance use and mental health indicators from population and treatment facility-based data sets.
-It provides point-in-time and trend data reflecting the status and progress of improving key behavioral health indicators.
+TIP 63: Medications for Opioid Use Disorder - Executive Summary The Executive Summary of this Treatment Improvement Protocol provides an overview on the use of the three Food and Drug Administration-approved medications used to treat opioid use disorder—methadone, naltrexone, and buprenorphine—and the other strategies and services needed to support recovery.